Christone007/product-preview-card-component-main/README.md

 ### What I learned

-I learned that i must not underestimate frontend development and need to invest more time in learning CSS.
+I learned that CSS flexbox is a very efficcient way to layout content

+### Appreciation
+My appreciation goes to the frontendmentor community for the helpful comments after my first submission.

 ## Author